 A good rule of thumb: “Putt when you can, Chip when you can’t putt, Pitch when you have too…” Yes, this is a very basic “rule”, but a good one to fall back on.

-COMMITMENT: Once you have created the shot, you must commit to the shot that si the lowest risk for error FOR YOU.
+COMMITMENT: Once you have created the shot, you must commit to the shot that is the lowest risk for error FOR YOU.
 If you have a good pitch shot and feel it is the most likely to get the ball close to the hole with the least room for error, hit the pitch shot.
 Many will feel the chip from the fringe or even the putt will be their lowest risk shot.
 DON’T think you have to hit a shot in a particular manner because the pros on TV hit it that way, but rather execute the shot YOU feel you can hit with the most confidence.

 CONFIDENCE: So now that you have created and committed to the shot, you must play the shot with confidence.
 This means that if you have chosen to chip the shot, tell yourself you will chip it close, pick your spot you want to hit, use good fundamentals, and with 100% confidence, hit the shot.
 If you don’t feel confident over the shot, BACK OFF and commit to something different or swing a couple practice swings/chips until you have gained the confidence back.
-The last of the 4 Cs is:
+The last of the 4 Cs are:

 CRITIQUE: You must critique your short game shots after you have executed them.
 This is not to say, “I can’t hit a particular shot”, but rather “I had 4 chip and run shots today and only hit 1 good.
 Therefore, I need to put more practice in the chip and run shot”.
 Look back at each shot and determine if you need more practice in that area.
 Here’s a question you can ask yourself and see how well you currently critique your short game: How many of you practice chipping short of the green (maybe into the fringe) and then roll the ball onto the green close to the hole or how many of you when practicing putting, putt balls from off the green (from the fringe or low rough) to the green?
 I believe that these are the shots that, after you critique your short game, will probably be the shots that need the most practice.

 Finally, I believe that EVERYONE can have a GREAT short game.
 In fact, everyone can have a short game that is as good or better than any professional.
 But, to get this GREAT short game, you must first learn the proper fundamentals and practice these fundamentals.
-Then you can use the 4 Cs – Creativity, Commitment, and Confidence and then Critiquing to bring that short game to the course.
+Then you can use the 4 Cs – Creativity, Commitment, and Confidence and then Critique to bring that short game to the course.

 For those interested in reviewing the proper fundamentals and drills of chipping, pitching and putting (intermediate instruction), please review our “Total Game Overview” Instructional Material.
 For more advanced work, Volume #3 and #4 of our 7 Principles Series is recommended.